ENSO Forecast Navigation

 What is the outlook for the ENSO status going forward?

-According to the ENSO forecast issued by the IRI, there is a high likelihood of ENSO-neutral conditions appearing during Apr-Jun (65%), and persisting during May-Jul (83%), and Jun-Aug (62%), 2024.
-In Jul-Sep 2024, ENSO-neutral and La Niña are equally likely though the La Niña (49% chance) is favored as compared to ENSO-neutral (46% chance).
-In Aug-Oct 2024, there is an anticipated transition to La Niña with 58% probability.
-La Niña then becomes the dominant category for the remainder of the forecast period, with probabilities of 65% in SepNov, 69% in OctDec, 61% in NovJan, 60% in DecFeb, 2025.
+According to the ENSO forecast issued by the IRI in September 2024, La Niña (50%) and ENSO-neutral (50%) conditions are forecasted with equal chances.
+La Niña onset is favored in Oct-Dec (60%) as compared to the continuation of ENSO-neutral conditions, which is estimated at 39%.
+La Niña conditions are then forecasted to continue during Nov-Jan (62%), Dec-Feb (57%), and Jan-Mar (49%), 2025.
+Subsequently, ENSO-neutral returns as the most-likely category for the rest of the forecast period with probabilities of 59% in Feb-Apr, 68% in Mar-May, 71% in Apr-Jun, and 63% in May-Jul 2025.
+During the spring and early summer of 2025, La Niña is estimated to be within the range of 22% to 37%.
+The probability of El Niño remains very low throughout the forecast period (less than 10% except May-Jul, 2025, which is 15%).
 A plot of the probabilities summarizes the forecast evolution.
 The climatological probabilities for La Niña, ENSO-neutral, and El Niño conditions vary seasonally, and are shown by the lines on the plot, and are given in a table at the bottom of this page for each 3-month season.

 Caution is advised in interpreting the forecast distribution from the Gaussian standard error as the actual probabilities, due to differing biases and performance of the different models.
 In particular, this approach considers only the mean of the predictions, and not the total range across the models, nor the ensemble range within individual models.
 At longer leads, the skill of the models degrades, and uncertainty in skill must be convolved with the uncertainties from initial conditions and differing model physics, which leads to more climatological probabilities in the long-lead ENSO Outlook than might be suggested by the suite of models.
 Furthermore, the expected skill of one model versus another has not been established using uniform validation procedures, which may cause a difference in the true probability distribution.